stevencox/blackbalsam/README.md

 ## Data

 ### COVID-19
 The first Blackbalsam instance is the RENCI COVID-19 platform.
-Its data set aggregator is [here](https://github.com/stevencox/blackbalsam-covid-19-data).
-See the repository's description for information on how to request new data.
+See the descriptionof the [data corpus](https://github.com/stevencox/blackbalsam-covid-19-data) for information on how to request new data.

 A Kubernetes periodic task exectues the data repository update script hourly.